-- 3. Unley's urban forest is maintained and improved - 4.
-Excellence in waste management is achieved through avoidance, re-use and diversion - 5.
-The energy efficiency of the City is increased and our carbon footprint reduced - 6.
-Efficient, effective and sustainable water management is ensured - The City's resilience to climate change is increased.
+- 1. Unley's urban forest is maintained and improved - 2.
+Excellence in waste management is achieved through avoidance, re-use and diversion - 3.
+The energy efficiency of the City is increased, and our carbon footprint reduced - 4.
+Efficient, effective and sustainable water management is ensured - 5.
+The City's resilience to climate change is increased.

-- Council's contribution to the Brown Hill Keswick Creek regional project works and establishment of a subsidiary - Implementation of Council's Cycling and Walking Plan - Continuation of ongoing environmental initiatives and programs including second generation street tree implementation, greening of verges, water sensitive urban design initiatives, investigation of alternative lighting solutions for street lighting, alternative green energy options and implementation and water well installation.
+- Council's contribution to the Brown Hill Keswick Creek regional project works - Implementation of Council's Cycling and Walking Plan - Continuation of ongoing environmental initiatives and programs including second generation street tree implementation, greening of verges, water sensitive urban design initiatives, investigation of alternative lighting solutions for street lighting, alternative green energy options and implementation and water well installation.